loreanvictor/graphis/docs/md/design-guidelines.md

 ## Grid & Keylines

-Each icon is designed using a 128❌128px grid with established keylines, towards which the strokes typically aligned.
-You can download this grid [here](https://github.com/loreanvictor/graphis/raw/docs/assets/grid.svg), alternatively, you can find it as a symbol in the [standard sketch file](https://github.com/loreanvictor/graphis/raw/main/design/graphis.sketch) used for designing the icon font.
+Each icon is designed using a 128❌128px grid with established keylines, towards which the strokes typically are aligned.
+You can download this grid [here](https://github.com/loreanvictor/graphis/raw/main/docs/assets/grid.svg), alternatively, you can find it as a symbol in the [standard sketch file](https://github.com/loreanvictor/graphis/raw/main/design/graphis.sketch) used for designing the icon font.

 > :Buttons
 >
-> > :Button label=📥 Grid & Keylines, url=https://github.com/loreanvictor/graphis/raw/docs/assets/grid.svg
+> > :Button label=📥 Grid & Keylines, url=https://github.com/loreanvictor/graphis/raw/main/docs/assets/grid.svg
 >
 > > :Button label=📥 Sketch File, url=https://github.com/loreanvictor/graphis/raw/main/design/graphis.sketch